 The student accepts that a Learner Protection fee applies to all courses.
 The student agrees to pay this fee.

 In the event of LIMERICK LANGUAGE CENTRE closing, our students would be automatically transferred to one of our MEI partner colleges to complete their course.

-If the Student applies for an installment payment method and it is approved, the student must pay the entire agreed amount before arrival, failing which the College at its sole election may cancel the contract with the student.
+If the student applies for an installment payment method and it is approved, the student must pay the entire agreed amount before arrival.
+Failing this, the College may, at its sole discretion, cancel the contract with the student.

 Grounds for a refund or partial refund of fees:

 a) Irish Study Visa refusal (for students who are not successful in obtaining their visa).
 Any application for a refund must be made in writing and must be accompanied by both a copy of the rejection letter from the GNIB (IRP) and a copy of their stamped passport.
 Please note: the rejection letter issued by the GNIB (IRP) will be evaluated by the College in order to assess grounds for any refund who have complete discretion in arriving at a decision as to whether or not a refund is appropriate.
 All original letters issued by the College along with the student’s GNIB (IRP) card must be returned to Limerick Language Centre administration before any refund can be considered.

 b) If an aspect of the application for a refund or cancellation includes an illness or disability suffered after the student’s enrolment has been confirmed.
 In any such instance, a doctor’s certificate would be required to confirm.